 Information about bed-sharing and alcohol here:https://www.llli.org/breastfeeding-info/sleep-bedshare/ https://www.basisonline.org.uk/parents-bed/

-In addition, by interfering with your milk ejection reflex, alcohol may further reduce your milk production: without this reflex, your baby cannot nurse and empty the breast effectively.
+By interfering with your milk ejection reflex, alcohol may further reduce your milk production: without this reflex, your baby cannot nurse and empty the breast effectively.
 When milk stays in the breasts, it tells your body to reduce production.

-- Be aware that newborns cannot metabolize alcohol well; if possible avoid drinking until your baby is at least 8 weeks old or older
+- Be aware that newborns cannot metabolize alcohol well; if possible avoid drinking alcohol until your baby is at least 8 weeks old or older

 - Limit your alcohol intake to one (preferably) or two glasses of wine (8 ounces total) or one or two beers (see “How Is One Drink Defined” for more information on amounts of alcohol)